Taxonomy

 Each element in DatachainInstance.elements[] may carry a subchain_instance_id.
 Elements with one render inside their subchain instance; elements without one render at the datachain root (Accountable, Purpose, Rights, Risks).

-• Perceptive flow: camera feed → vehicle detection model → bounding boxes.
+• Perceptive flow: call audio → speech-to-text model → transcript.

 Authoring this as one datachain instance: three subchain_instances (each with subchain_id: data_flow), one functional-mode element per flow (heads it via head_refs), and the input / processing / output elements per flow each carry the matching subchain_instance_id.